top of page

 Structural Consultant : Vishal Vishwakarma

-Open living‑dining area with L‑shaped sofa, round coffee tables, yellow dining chairs, wood ceiling panel, and jali partition
+Open-plan living and dining area with sofa, yellow chairs, wood ceiling and partition

 The brief called for a house which could be inhabited by the client, his parents and his child as the permanent inhabitants.
 The client is often visited by two of his brothers who resided outstation.
 They wanted a space which was large enough for everyone to enjoy their time together when the brothers came over while also giving everyone their own private space.

-Front elevation of brick‑veneer two‑story house with terrace planters, glass entry, metal gates, and silhouette figures
+Front elevation of two-story brick house with terrace planters, wooden entryway and metal gate design

 Situated in a serene lane of Satna, Madhya Pradesh, the residence celebrates earthy aesthetics and thoughtful design.
 The warm terracotta tiles, on the exterior, contrast with stark concrete edges, making it seamlessly blend natural textures and contemporary geometry.